Testing for Association in Multi-View Network Data: Related literature

 In the case of a network view and a multivariate view, several papers have assumed that the communities underlying the network view and the clusters underlying the multivariate view are the same, and exploit this assumption to improve parameter estimation \citep{binkiewicz2017covariate, stanley2019stochastic, yan2020covariate}.
 Our proposed model in Section \ref{sec:node-mod} does not rely on this assumption.
 Another body of work estimates the relationship between community memberships and node covariates, but does not consider inference on this relationship \citep{yang2013community, newman2016structure, zhang2016community}.

-In Section \ref{sec:node-test}, we proposed testing for a specific type of relationship between the network view and the multivariate view: we test for association between the communities underlying the network view and the clusters underlying the multivariate view.
+In Section \ref{sec:node}, we proposed testing for a specific type of relationship between the network view and the multivariate view: we test for association between the communities underlying the network view and the clusters underlying the multivariate view.
 Several papers have considered testing for other types of relationships between the network view and the multivariate view \citep{traud2011comparing, fosdick2015testing, peel2017ground}.
-For example, \citet{fosdick2015testing} tests for association between the multivariate view and the latent node-specific factors underlying the network view, within the context of a latent factor model.
+For example, \citet{peel2017ground} tests for association between the network view and a categorical node covariate.